nms-creative-designers/.github/profile/README.md

 ## 🍿 Fun Facts

 - **Breakfast Fuel**: Coffee’s king, but we’ve got a pancake guy and a cereal stan.
-Keeps the creativity flowing!
+Keeps the creativity flowing!!
 - **Quirk**: Our Slack’s 50% memes, 50% mockups—balance is everything.

 ![CreativeX](images/image.png)